rsnakeactual/rsnake.com/presos/seoktoberfest2025.md

     <body></body>
 </html>```

 You'll be able to download it.
 Here's [https://rsnake.com/presos/?page=seoktoberfest2025.md#slide=1](the deck) but here is the .md file that drives it: [https://rsnake.com/presos/seoktoberfest2025.md](seoktoberfest2025.md).
-If you use Cloudflare pages, add a .nojekyll file, or the frontmatter will get removed.
+Cloudflare pages requires a .nojekyll file.

 ---